shwetank/extension-docs/tut_getting_started.md

 * a
 * b (CHRIS - WERE YOU INTENDING TO ADD A LIST OF THESE APIS HERE AND BRIEF DESCRIPTIONS?)

-We have additional APIs for extensions, which will be available under the '*opr*' object; extensions using these features will be required to have a ‘*.NEX*’ file extension:
+We have additional APIs for extensions, which will be available under the `opr` object; extensions using these features will be required to have a .NEX file extension:

 * a
 * b (CHRIS - DO YOU ALSO WANT TO ADD A LIST OF THESE AND BRIEF DESCRIPTIONS?)